 This is due, in large part, to the fact that they require relatively little maintenance and have stunning coloring.

-In most cases, the body has horizontal stripes of yellow, green, and brown.
-However, much like other chameleon species, veiled chameleons can switch colors on a dime.
+The body usually has horizontal yellow, green, and brown stripes.
+However, veiled chameleons can switch colors on a dime like other chameleon species.
 These lizards are renowned for displaying a stunning array of colors.

-The care requirements for Veiled Chameleons are not overly difficult to deal with, which makes them one of the best types of chameleons to keep as pets.
+The care requirements for Veiled Chameleons are not overly difficult to handle, making them one of the best chameleons to keep as pets.

-They can withstand a relatively wide temperature range and will automatically adjust their body temperature whenever necessary.
+They can withstand a relatively wide temperature range and automatically adjust their body temperature whenever necessary.

 Maintaining consistent levels of humidity is also very important.
-This species requires constant humidity levels of at least 50 percent at all times.
+This species requires constant humidity levels of at least 50 percent.
 To our relief, reaching that threshold is not difficult at all if we mist the area frequently.

 It is a common misconception that Veiled Chameleons enjoy being held; however, this is not the case.
-When handled an excessive amount, they are prone to becoming stressed out.
+When handled excessively, they are prone to becoming stressed out.

 This particular species of Chameleon also favors living by itself.
-These chameleons will be quiet and unmoving if they are in an appropriate setting.
+These chameleons will be quiet and unmoving in an appropriate setting.
 But these aggressive tendencies can surface when there are other people around!

 2. Meller’s Chameleon